 - Excellent weld properties.

 - Firstly, the robot will move over to the wire cut device which will trim the welding wire to the correct length.

-Second, as the nozzle of the torch will suffer a build-up of weld spatter over time there is a reamer fitted to the tip clean which will move up inside the nozzle to clean the tip of this build-up.
-The removed spatter will fall into a removable collection dish mounted under the reamer.
+- Second, as the nozzle of the torch will suffer a build-up of weld spatter over time there is a reamer fitted to the tip clean which will move up inside the nozzle to clean the tip of this build-up.
+Likewise, the removed spatter will fall into a removable collection dish mounted under the reamer.

 To control the complete cell a safety panel with cell control pushbuttons will be installed which is electrically connected to the robot controller.
 This panel will include the safety relays for the two safety circuits for both the robot and positioner.
 One circuit will be for the Estops, these will stop the robot in all modes, the other will be for the cell access and this will stop the robot and positioner whenever the robot is in Auto mode if the access door to the cell is opened.

 Even though, there are many robot brand, manufacturers tend to use ABB welding robots, FANUC welding robots and KUKA welding robots in their process.
 Contact Us if you want to buy affordable used robotic welding cell for sale.

 Are You Ready To Start on Welding Automation?

 Get Inner & Outer Support Required To Bring Your Robotic System To Success.
 Your UK Robotic Automation Company

 Are you looking to integrate a new or refurbished ABB welding robots, FANUC welding robots, or KUKA robots or any other brand? or searching for any robot parts including KUKA, ABB or FANUC?
 Please get in touch with us.